Donate Now

 More progress

-• FPL will relocate the exterior pole and transformers, including burying some of the lines to the Tech Arts Center and Michael Biehl Park.
-The current main exterior line will then be removed.
-The work is expected within the next month.
+• FPL relocated the exterior pole and transformers, including burying some of the lines to the Tech Arts Center and Michael Biehl Park.
+The current main exterior line has been removed.

 Fixing the hole